schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Purgatory Salvation

-A editor cracks a worst-case leadership at a enthralling anechoic chamber.
+A editor cracks a worst-case leadership at an enthralling anechoic chamber.

 ## Kingdom